-Overview of the Bellevue's Stormwater Utility
+Overview of the Bellevue's Storm and Surface Water Utility

-Bellevue's Stormwater Utility was one of the first established in the nation.
+Bellevue's Storm and Surface Water Utility was one of the first established in the nation.
 The City's philosophy emphasizes maintaining and protecting existing streams, lakes, and wetland.
 This is accomplished in large part by requiring runoff controls (for both quality and quantity) for new land development to minimize the impacts of urbanization to the natural and constructed stormwater system.
 Bellevue adopted an ordinance in the mid-1980s that established significant land use protection and development restrictions on properties with streams, wetlands, steep slopes and flood plains.
 A series of regional runoff control facilities built in the 1970s and 1980s help protect properties located within Bellevue from urban flooding due to prior development, and continuing City capital programs address flooding and water quality issues as they are identified.

-Bellevue's Stormwater Utility operates as an enterprise fund - meaning it operates similar to a private business funded primarily through rates and charges paid by customers.
-Bellevue provides stormwater utility service to and collects fees from all properties within the City limits, including property owned by other government entities such as the City's Parks and Community Services Department, City's Transportation Department, Bellevue School District, and Washington State Department of Transportation.
+Bellevue's Storm and Surface Water Utility operates as an enterprise fund - meaning it operates similar to a private business funded primarily through rates and charges paid by customers.
+Bellevue provides storm and surface water utility service to and collects fees from all properties within the City limits, including property owned by other government entities such as the City's Parks and Community Services Department, City's Transportation Department, Bellevue School District, and Washington State Department of Transportation.